 The breathability rating is in units of (grams) and a value of 20,000 is what most high performance clothing has.
 The number is how many grams of moisture can pass through a square inch of fabric in 24 hours.

-For water proofing the units are in (mm) and a value of 20,000 is also what most high performance clothing has.
+For waterproofing, the units are in (mm) and a value of 20,000 is also what most high performance clothing has.
 The value is how tall a column of water an square inch of fabric can withstand the pressure of.
 A 20,000mm value means a 20,000mm tall column of water can be stacked on top of an inch of fabric without passing any water through.
+Material that is good at keeping water out also works good as a windproof layer to protect you from evaporative cooling.

 A good explanation can be found at EVO.
 Breathability and Waterproof guide.